 Confusion on a subject starts when we start to confuse terms and use them interchangeably with each other.
-I have been as guilty of this as anyone of this in the past and much like I did with my Cardio vs. Endurance article, I feel I need to clarify my points on something, namely the use of road riding for mountain biking.
+I have been as guilty of this as anyone in the past and much like I did with my Cardio vs. Endurance article, I feel I need to clarify my points on something, namely the use of road riding for mountain biking.

 For most riders Road Riding = Riding a Road Bike on the Road.
 However, this isn’t the case and you can ride on the road without throwing a leg over a road bike.
 If you threw some micro-knobby or semi-slick tires on your mountain bike and went out for a cardio workout ride on the road then you are Road Riding, but not in the way that most riders would think of.